lorin/tla-prophecy/README.md

 ## High-level queue specification

-Here's simple specification for a FIFO: it supports enqueue and dequeueing
+Here's simple specification for a queue (FIFO).
+THe specification supports enqueueing and dequeueing values:
-values:

 ```
 EXTENDS Sequences